Museum of Science and Industry

 The Liverpool Manchester Railway was the first steam powered railway to run regularly scheduled passenger trains between cities.
 The first passenger station in the world was built in Castlefield, Manchester on Liverpool Road.
 The station had workshops and warehouses, and when passengers services ended in 1844, it continued as a freight terminal.
 In fact, it continued in that role until British Rail closed it in 1975.
 In 1978 Manchester Council purchased the site for £1 and in 1983 it became the new home of the North Western Museum of Science and Industry.

-responsibility for the relocated Museum and renamed it the Greater
+relocated Museum and renamed it the Greater Manchester

-renovated Liverpool Road Passenger Station and the Air and Space Hall
+Liverpool Road Passenger Station and the Air and Space

 has been endorsed by the many awards that it has

-including the Museum of the Year award in 1990 (jointly with the
+received, including the Museum of the Year award in 1990

 2007, the Museum was rebranded as MOSI.

 Take a look around!